 Simply amazing.
 Best teacher I've ever had.
 So funny, and very informative about the piano.
 Five stars.

 Music, for me, is a purely joyful thing.
 The backbone of my teaching "philosophy" is joy--relentlessly chasing what it is about music that we find inspiring at that moment.
 It changes.
-I had a student who came to me for classical lessons, but is now studying hard-core New Orleans jazz, and happier than ever.
+For example, I had a student who came to me for classical lessons, but is now studying hard-core New Orleans jazz, and happier than ever.
+As a teacher, my goal is to give my students the tools to play and explore whatever kind of music they want to play.

 My mission is not to teach you the age-old curriculum to make you the traditional model of a "good" pianist (i.e. scales, exercises, Bach, then Mozart, etc).
 If you want that, of course, I can give that to you.
-But I do not as a matter of policy prescribe that to all my students.
+But I make it a point to help my students become passionate about music, so they continue to play the piano.

 I have a BA in Music from Brown University.
 I studied piano and organ with renowned musician Timothy Brumfield in NYC.
 I learned jazz from my father, GRAMMY-nominee Scott Healy.